Explore Jobs

 Dear Ms. Samuels,

 Thank you for considering me for the position of Executive Director at Ulia.
-I look forward to meeting Jane Hunkins on August 9th at Ulia’s office location, as scheduled by you.
+I look forward to meeting Jane Hunkins on August 9th at your office, as scheduled.

-I had a quick question about the interview time we discussed during our phone call.
-When you get a chance, could you confirm whether this interview will take place at 8 AM on August 9th, or at 8 PM that day?
+I have a quick question about the interview time we discussed—could you confirm whether it is set for 8 AM or 8 PM on August 9th?
 I appreciate the clarification.

-Please let me know if there is any additional information I can provide you with before the interview.
-Feel free to reach out with any additional details or concerns.
+Please let me know if there is any additional information I can provide before the interview.
+Feel free to reach out with any questions.

 Best Regards,